Precision Measurement of Large Shear Signals

 An example of the results is shown in Fig.\ref{fig:moffat-noise}, where we choose the galaxy images with SNR=$40$.
-For each shear component, we simulate 10,000 randomly oriented galaxies.
+For each shear component, we simulate 10,000 randomly oriented galaxies\footnote{We utilize this large galaxy sample to conduct a precision test.
+However, achieving such high galaxy number counts is unrealistic with current observational capabilities.
+For instance, even in dense fields such as Abell 2744 observed by the JWST (James Webb Space Telescope), the galaxy number density only reaches approximately 200 galaxies per arcmin$^2$ \citep{2024MNRAS.529..802H, 2024ApJ...961..186C}. }.
 Selection of other parameters is consistent with Fig.\ref{fig:moffat-nonoise}.
 The upper plot displays the deviation for different $g_1$ with a fixed $g_2$, and the lower plot shows the deviation of $g_2$ with a fixed $g_1$.
 The x-axis represents the input signal and the y-axis represents the absolute errors.
 The error bars are calculated using the Jackknife method with a total of forty groups.
 It can be observed that for the FQ results, the bias increases with the signal magnitude, whereas the results for FQN remain accurate.
 An alternative test demonstrates that even with SNR$=10$, the FQN method could still yield reliable results.
 The results are shown in Fig.\ref{fig:moffat-noise-snr10} for $g_1$.
 In this test, we use a sample of 100,000 irregular galaxies.